50 Years of Ham Radio

 Current QTH

-In 1981 I purchased the house I am currently in, and by that fall I was back on the air.
+In 1981 I purchased the house I am still living in, and by that fall I was back on the air.
 I put up a tower and a 4 element Cubex Quad.
 In the spring of 1982, I lost my tower and antenna for the second time.

 Now ClubLog shows that for the next 15 years (1983 through 1998) I had virtually no QSO's.
 I was married in 1986, and begain raising a family.
 There was just not much time for ham radio.
 I was able though to reach the 300 country worked mark in 1990.

-In 1999 the interest was rekindled, and a modern era radio was purchased, and I made some anteena upgrades.
+In 1999 the interest was rekindled, and a modern era radio was purchased, and I made some antenna upgrades.
 I have been on the air and active since then.

-This year (September 2018), I celebrated my 50 year anniversary of being on the air.
+In September 2018, I celebrated my 50 year anniversary of being on the air, and still enjoying the hobby to this day.